 Some of the biggest questions for authors who want to traditionally publish is, Will I find an agent to represent my book?
-What, specifically, does an agent do?
+What does a literary agent do?
 And if I want one, how do I best position myself for success?

 That’s why we decided to sit down with our friend Lucinda Halpern, founder and President of Lucinda Literary, to get you all the deets.
 There’s a huge amount of goodness an agent can offer you and your writing career, so our conversation was rich!
 As Lucinda says, “Finding an agent is like finding a best friend and a partner for life.”
 See what she has to say about how an agent can help nurture you through a long-lasting writing career.

 KN Literary: Nowadays, there’s a huge internal debate for authors: to self-publish, or to go the route of traditional publishing.
 One daunting aspect of that debate is that the bigger traditional houses require you to be represented by a literary agent.
 So, for those authors out there who are considering that route, please tell us what a literary agent does, and why they are necessary to traditional publishing.

 Lucinda Halpern: A literary agent is not a real estate agent.
 There’s a common misconception that agents will step in, just to do the deal and then take a commission—but that’s only one aspect of the very important role that they serve.